top of page

 • website link

-Caleb is translator of Beautiful: Translations from the Spanish, poems of Federico García Lorca and Pablo Neruda, published by New Native Press in 2013.
-Beissert’s poems, translations, or other writings have appeared in International Poetry Review, Tar River Poetry, Asheville Poetry Review, Red Earth Review, Terrain.org, The Citron Review, Flycatcher, Haight Ashbury Literary Journal, Beatitude: Golden Anniversary 1959-2009, and Animal Poems (Red Bird Chapbooks, 2014).
+Caleb’s writing has appeared in International Poetry Review, Tar River Poetry, Asheville Poetry Review, Red Earth Review, The Citron Review, New Native Press, and more.
 Beissert has been awarded grants from the Charlotte-Mecklenburg Arts & Science Council for teaching poetry.
 Beissert is host of Poetry Open Mic Asheville, Artistic Director of Poetry Cabaret Collective, Co-editor of Redheaded Stepchild Magazine, and West Region Chair of the North Carolina Poetry Society’s Gilbert-Chappell Distinguished Poet Series.

 Upcoming Events